Rustic living room ideas suit many types of home regardless of whether they are located in a town, city or the countryside.

-Give an all-neutral scheme some heat with warming terracotta tones.
+Give a neutral living room idea some heat with warming terracotta tones.
 While neutral makes a great background colour for walls and floors, it can feel a little cool on its own, especially when you want to exude a rustic feel.
-Introduce a wash of warming accent tones through with furniture and accessories – perhaps a cheery rug, cushions, lamp and artwork.
+Introduce a wash of warming accent tones through with furniture and accessories - perhaps a cheery rug, cushions, lamp and artwork.

 Choose sumptuous fabrics for furniture, such as this velvet sofa to offer tactile appeal.
 Choose woven rugs in natural tones to add texture and depth to flooring.

-Dress a traditional sofa with checked cushions and cable knit throws to instantly add a hint of rustic country charm.
+Dress the best sofa with checked cushions and cable knit throws to instantly add a hint of rustic country charm.
 A plaid armchair is a great addition to compliment a co-ordinating sofa, or can be used as a standalone piece to make more of a statement of heritage country pattern.

 Paint walls in a soft sage green to contrast accent touches of russet, brown and burnt orange within the patterned pieces.